TheFauxDreamer/gamdlWeb/README.md

-# Fork of Gamdl v2.8.2 by Glomatico
+# Fork of Gamdl by Glomatico

 A CLI & Web-based GUI app for downloading Apple Music songs, & music videos.

+This tool is forked from **v2.8.2** of Gamdl by Glomatico, any fixes or updates to the original since then are not included.

 -------------------------------------------------------------------------------------------------------------------------------
 **Disclaimer:** I know very little about Python, this is all thanks to Claude.